jonathanking/protein-transformer/README.md

 This repository is a fork from [https://github.com/jadore801120/attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch), but modifies the network to predict protein structure from protein sequences.

+What follows is the original README from jadore801120.

 This is a PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).